JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 ## Prerequisites

 During the implementation of the model those were the tools used, therefore, highly recomended as prerequisites for the simulations using the script.
-Otherwise it is possible to run manually and item I) becomes the only prerequisite necessary**(see Acknowledgments to better info).
+Otherwise it is possible to run manually and item I) becomes the only prerequisite necessary(*).

 ```
     I)   GCC (version 7.5.0)